Title: Associate Professor

 Office: DN 362

-Specialty: Industrial Design, Master of Science in Design
+Specialty: Industrial Design, Design for Environmental Sustainability

-Master of Fine Arts, Three Dimensional Design Cranbrook Academy of Art
+Master of Fine Arts, Three Dimensional Design Cranbrook Academy of Art Bachelor of Science, Mechanical Engineering University of Kansas

 Links to research and faculty pages